-It doesn’t matter if you answer phones, emails or chats in-house, or you outsource to a call center.
+It doesn’t matter if you answer phones, emails, or chats in-house, or you outsource to a call center.
 Whoever responds to the customer IS the company, as far as that customer is concerned.
-Those few minutes of interaction can determine much (or all) of that customer’s experience with your brand, regardless all the other parts of your business they experience without incident.
+Those few minutes of interaction can determine much (or all) of that customer’s experience with your brand, regardless of all the other parts of your business they experience without incident.
 But what does CX mean?

 There are a number of ways that call centers and anyone who handles customer interactions can deliver excellent customer service in a productive, efficient manner:

 ● Identify and hire passionate workers with customer service experience who have what it takes to give clients the highest quality service.
 Being helpful and humble in the face of anger is difficult.
 Most people don’t like it, but there are those who thrive on saving the day and understanding that although they didn’t cause the problem, it’s in their power to fix it and make people happy.

 ● Create a positive and productive work environment for call takers through coaching and continuous education programs to build top-performing teams.
 Positive reinforcement for performance can motivate workers to be at their best, and so can honest, practical, constructive feedback when they’ve got something to learn.
 It’s important to value your front-line people with a culture that supports them– that’s the only way to ensure a culture of great customer support, too.